macartan/macartan.github.io/_pages/teaching/how-to-write.md

  * a clarification of contributions (why what you did matters or how it is innovative)
  * (possibly) a roadmap

 Saying early on what your main findings or claims are is very important.
 Given the abstract, executive summary, and intro, the reader should have no doubt about where things are going by the time they get into it.
 Doing this lets readers evaluate your claims more quickly and more directly; it shouldn’t be a puzzle for the reader to figure out your conclusion, and your key points should not come as a surprise in the last pages.

 ## Formal theory chapters

 Here is a good structure for a formal theory (game theoretic) chapter:

 1. Motivate the model.
 What question will the theory answer.
 Why do we care?
-What do we already know.
+What do we already know?
 2. Describe the model formally.
 This requires a full description of (a) the players – how many are they?
 What are their roles?, (b) the strategies – what choices do they have?, (c) the preferences.
 Additionally, this may require a description of the sequence of moves and the information available to all players.
 3. The game description should normally include all parameters of interest, including any for which you plan to take comparative statics.
+Make things easy for readers by putting these in a table.
 4. Provide key results in the form of formal propositions.
 For example, Proposition 1: “Under the following conditions (e.g., all groups are of size …) the following strategies (…) form an equilibrium.”
-Primary propositions often describe a particular equilibrium, describe the uniqueness or non-uniqueness of equilibria, or describe properties of equilibria.
+Primary propositions often establish or describe a particular solution (equilibrium).
+Later proposition might describe the uniqueness or non-uniqueness of solutions, or describe properties of solutions.
-5. Give formal statements of propositions on comparative statics (e.g., Y is higher when X is high).
-6. End the chapter by turning these comparative statics claims into empirical hypotheses.
+5. End the chapter by describing empirical propositions (that might be tested) that are motivated by the theoretical propositions.

 ## Empirical strategy chapters